mirunaish/gochat/README.md

 - I tried signing up for Github Student for potential free deployment, but they still haven't processed my application.
 - I signed up for Mogenius because they promised free deployment but it was a lie.
 - I made an Oracle Cloud account because they promised a free database but they thought I gave them false information (?).
-- I tried to deoploy to AWS Elastic Beanstalk ~23 times (i lost count) and each time it failed for a different reason.
-The current issue is that pinging returns 502 Bad Gateway.
+- I tried to deoploy to AWS Elastic Beanstalk ~25 times (i lost count) and each time it failed for a different reason.
+It worked eventually

 ## Authors